-The setup/parallel-build library provides the parallel compilation to bytecode functionality of rack setup and raco make.
+The setup/parallel-build library provides the parallel-compilation functionality of raco setup and raco make.

 The parallel-compile utility function is used by raco make to compile a list of paths in parallel.
-The optional keyword argument #:worker-count specifies the number of compile workers to spawn during parallel compilation.
-The callback, handler, is called with the symbol 'done as the handler-type argument for each successfully compiled file, 'out-put when a successful compilation produces stdout/stderr output, 'error when a compilation error has occured, or 'fatal-error when a unrecoverable error occurs.
+The optional #:worker-count argument specifies the number of compile workers to spawn during parallel compilation.
+The callback, handler, is called with the symbol 'done as the handler-type argument for each successfully compiled file, 'output when a successful compilation produces stdout/stderr output, 'error when a compilation error has occured, or 'fatal-error when a unrecoverable error occurs.
 The other arguments give more information for each status update.